 She arranged a Master Class in Pesto Making with Brian Moore, Group Executive Chef for the Epicurean Group, a hospitality, management, and consultancy services provider.

-We arranged an appointment for a few days later.
+My contact at Epicurean Group arranged an appointment for a few days later.
 The day of the class, I went back to my roof.
+There were lots more flowers blooming, which I discarded, and I picked lots more leaves.

 The class took place in the kitchen of Osteria Felice, an Italian eatery in Hutchinson House in Central on Hong Kong Island.